My parents are my biggest role models

 You trade time for money.
 But did you even realize that there is only 24/7 or 4 weeks in a month? – That means that time is limited and there is only so much you can do.

-At times, you work overtime or taking a second job hoping to bring more money home but this also counter-intuitive as the more hours you work the more tax you pay.
-Employees are often taxed the most - up 40%.
+At times, you work overtime or taking a second job hoping to bring more money home but this also counter-intuitive as the more hours you work the more taxes you pay.
+Employees are often taxed the most – up 40%.

 Middle class is no different

-The middle class on the other hand also have a regular paying job, but accumulate more liabilities such as a house, cars, expensive home furnishings, designer clothes and holidays.
-All these by using credit or borrowed money.
+Middle class on the other hand may have a regular and steady paying job.
+However, become driven to accumulating liabilities: huge houses, cars, expensive home furnishings, designer clothes, and frequent holidays.
+All maybe paid by using credit or borrowed money.

-They are creative, passionate and risk takers.
+Generally, they are creative, passionate, and risk takers.
 These are some traits of these individuals.

 Furthermore, they have entrepreneurial minds and start their own business.
 To be your own boss and not working for others is very rewarding.

 Finally, they build not ONE but multiple sources of income.
 They accumulate assets not liabilities.

 To become successful, they don’t work hard for the money but the exact opposite.
 Money is working hard for them.
 On the whole they are focus on numbers and constantly on a lookout on how to improve their cash flow.

-Business owners have better tax advantages as they have some costs that are deductible before they pay taxes unlike regular employee, they get taxed first before paying all their bills.
+Finally, business owners and big investors have better tax advantages as they have some costs that are deductible before they pay taxes unlike regular employee, they get taxed first before paying all their bills.

 As an employee, do we have a chance in achieving wealth and financial freedom?